colemickens/platform2-sommelier/power_manager/docs/faq.md

 ### powerd preferences

-powerd's default preferences are stored on the read-only partition in `/usr/share/power_manager` and `/usr/share/power_manager/board_specific`.
+powerd's default preferences are stored either in [chromeos-config] or on the read-only partition in `/usr/share/power_manager` and `/usr/share/power_manager/board_specific`.
 These preferences can be overridden by identically-named files on the stateful partition in `/var/lib/power_manager`.
 In most cases, preference changes won't take effect until the powerd process is restarted.

+To revert to the normal behavior, remove the files that you just created from `/var/lib/power_manager` and restart the powerd job again.

+For preferences configured in multiple sources, the order of preference is as
+follows:

+*   `/var/lib/power_manager`
+*   [chromeos-config]
+*   `/usr/share/power_manager/board_specific`
+*   `/usr/share/power_manager`

+To temporarily change prefs in an autotest, use [PowerPrefChanger].

+### Changing powerd timeouts

-The `set_short_powerd_timeouts` script can be used to quickly set inactivity timeouts to low values and restart powerd.
+`set_short_powerd_timeouts` script can be used to quickly set inactivity timeouts to low values and restart powerd.
 To disable the power manager's timeouts more permanently, run the following as root: